MicrosoftDocs/ai-builder/ai-builder-docs/collect-images.md

 To correct this, use the above guidance on training with more varied images: provide images with different angles, backgrounds, object size, groups, and other variants.

+## Need help collecting images?

+You can leverage [Project Trove](https://www.microsoft.com/en-us/ai/trove?activetab=pivot1:primaryr3) to gather images for your projects.
+Project Trove is an app that connects you directly with photo takers, allowing you to collect more relevant and accurate photos.
+Using Trove, you can post your project descriptions, outline the types of photos you are looking for, and only approve the photos that you want.
+Trove provides licensing and privacy frameworks, so you can collect high quality data responsibly and safely.
+You can sign up for Trove [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR26BnXQJjdxKoQHFv2BPxAVUQUZSQU9MNDkxUFdFMDNLSklVRU9BVEo1Qi4u).

 ### Next step

 [Get started](get-started-with-object-detection.md) with object detection.